 Gospel as Influence

 On Tuesday, December 4th, 1956, Elvis Presley was home for Christmas.
-13 months earlier, Sam Phillips of Sun Studios, Memphis TN, had sold his contract to RCA.
+Thirteen months earlier, Sam Phillips of Sun Studios, in Memphis, Tennessee had sold his contract to RCA.
 Elvis dropped in, unannounced, to visit Sam at Sun Studios where his success had begun.
 Carl Perkins was there that day, trying to work out something to follow the success he had with the release of “Blue Suede Shoes” earlier that year.
 He was working with studio piano player Jerry Lee Lewis.
-Lewis had released his 1st record just 3 days before and was pretty sure he would rise the to prominence of the other two.
-The 3 had never worked together and had no real knowledge of each other.
-There the 3 musicians were, in the 1 room studio with a variety of instruments.
-They decided to try & jam for fun.
-Sam Phillips knew he couldn’t record the session as he didn’t own Elvis’ contract any more, but he secretly started the tape machine anyway, figuring he sit on the tape forever.
+Lewis had released his first record just three days before and was pretty sure he would rise the to prominence of the other two.
+The three had never worked together and had no real knowledge of each other.
+There the three musicians were, in the one-room studio with a variety of instruments.
+They decided to try and jam for fun.
+Sam Phillips knew he couldn’t record the session as he didn’t own Elvis’ contract anymore, but he secretly started the tape machine anyway, figuring he sit on the tape forever.
 Who knew, he may find a use for it someday.

-The 3 probed for common musical ground and randomly tried a few Christmas carols followed by a few of Elvis’ hits.
-Nothing special appeared to be happening until one of them started: “When The Saints Come Marching In”.
-The sparks began to fly as each had deep roots on the Gospel music.
-They each grew up in the same region with similar church music, each sang and performed in church, each thoroughly understood Gospel music’s structure and harmonic possibilities.
+The three probed for common musical ground and randomly tried a few Christmas carols followed by a few of Elvis’ hits.
+Nothing special appeared to be happening until one of them started “When The Saints Come Marching In.”
+The sparks began to fly as each had deep roots in Gospel music.
+They each grew up in the same region with similar church music, each sang and performed in church, and each thoroughly understood Gospel music’s structure and harmonic possibilities.
 They suddenly had common ground and each individual talent shined.
 Their musical roots were crystal clear.
-The new music they were playing: Rockabilly, had matching genetic origins: Gospel, Jazz & Blues.
+The new music they were playing, Rockabilly, had matching genetic origins: Gospel, Jazz & Blues.

 The following represents a few of the many traveling Evangelists of the 19th and 20th century in America.
 There were others and there are still some today.
 These are outlined to help establish the feel or flavor of the times and their impact on the culture and music of the day.